versatus/versatus-javascript/README.md

 JavaScript development often relies on Node.js, a JavaScript runtime, and npm (Node Package Manager) for managing packages and dependencies.
 To install Node.js and npm, visit the official Node.js website (https://nodejs.org/en).
 Alternative to npm (yarn) is also provided under dependencies.

 ## Javscript Dependencies
-In the JavaScript ecosystem, you can leverage WebAssembly to compile your JavaScript code to a format that is compatible with the Versatus smart contract runtime.
+In the JavaScript ecosystem, you can compile your JavaScript code to Web Assembly format that is compatible with the Versatus smart contract runtime.
 This allows you to write smart contracts using JavaScript and execute them seamlessly within the Versatus environment.
 The JavaScript tooling and resources that support JavaScript-based WebAssembly compilation include the following:

 ### Required Dependencies
 Node -